-2013 Connecticut income tax liability \$1,982
+2022 Connecticut income tax liability \$2,006

-If James was required to determine his federal income tax liability for the 2013 taxable year using the credit method (I.R.C. §1341(a)(5)), he would also compute his Connecticut income tax liability as shown above.
+If James is required to determine his federal income tax liability for the 2022 taxable year using the credit method (IRC § 1341(a)(5)), he will also compute his Connecticut income tax liability as shown above.

-Example 2: In February 2012, Donna, a nonresident individual who works in Connecticut, realized a capital gain of \$5,000 from the sale of a capital asset.
+Example 2: In February 2021, Donna, a nonresident individual who works in Connecticut, realized a capital gain of \$5,000 from the sale of a capital asset.
 The gain was not derived from or connected with Connecticut sources.
-Donna included the gain in her 2012 Connecticut adjusted gross income of \$35,000.
-In September 2013, Donna was required to repay the purchaser of the assets \$5,000 as a result of failure to fulfill conditions of the purchase agreement.
+Donna included the gain in her 2021 Connecticut adjusted gross income of \$35,000.
+In September 2022, Donna was required to repay the purchaser of the assets \$5,000 as a result of failure to fulfill conditions of the purchase agreement.

-If Donna was required to determine her federal income tax liability for the 2013 taxable year using the deduction method (IRC §1341(a)(4)), she would deduct the repayment as a capital loss on her federal Form 1040, Schedule D. For Connecticut income tax purposes, Donna is not eligible for the claim of right credit because she deducted the repayment under IRC §1341(a) (4) in determining her federal adjusted gross income.
+If Donna was required to determine her federal income tax liability for the 2022 taxable year using the deduction method (IRC § 1341(a)(4)), she will deduct the repayment as a capital loss on her federal Form 1040, Schedule D, or federal Form 1040-SR, Schedule D. For Connecticut income tax purposes, Donna is not eligible for the claim of right credit because she deducted the repayment under IRC § 1341(a)(4) as a net operating loss in determining her federal adjusted gross income.

-If Donna was required to determine her federal income tax liability using the credit method (IRC §1341(a)(5)), she is eligible for the Connecticut claim of right credit to the extent that her 2012 tax liability would be decreased as a result of excluding the \$5,000 she subsequently repaid.
+If Donna was required to determine her federal income tax liability using the credit method (IRC § 1341(a)(5)), she is eligible for the Connecticut claim of right credit to the extent that her 2021 tax liability would be decreased as a result of excluding the \$5,000 she subsequently repaid.